shiffman/shiffman.net/teaching/a2z/analysis/index.md

 This reads as &#8220;the probability that a positive TID means you have ITPosis&#8221; equals:

 So why do we care?
 This type of reasoning can be applied quite nicely to text analysis.
-A common example is Spam Filtering.
-If we know the probability that a spam e-mail contains certain words and that non-spam e-mails contain certain words, we can calculate the likelihood that an e-mail is spam based on what words it contains.
+A common example is spam filtering.
+If we know the probability that a spam e-mail contains a specific words, we can calculate the likelihood that an e-mail is spam based on its concordance.

 A wonderful resource for this approach is [Paul Graham&#8217;s A Plan for Spam](http://www.paulgraham.com/spam.html) as well as [Better Bayesian Filtering]((http://www.paulgraham.com/better.html).

-The following example code is not a perfect text classifier by any means.
+The example code that follows is not a perfect text classifier by any means.
 It's a simple implementation of the idea that outlines the basic steps one might take to apply [Bayesian Filtering](http://en.wikipedia.org/wiki/Bayesian_filtering) to text.

 ### A Word Object